 Sign In

-The Drier Lab for Systems Biology of Cancer
+The Drier Lab for Disease Epigenomics

-At the Drier lab at the Lautenberg center for immunology and cancer research, we aim to uncover the role of non-genic regulatory elements and how their disruption drives cancer.
-Other than expanding our understanding of gene regulation and dysregulation in cancer, we aim to leverage this knowledge to predict novel therapeutic targets for the development of new drugs, and develop models to predict patient outcome to help guiding treatment plans for cancer patients.
+At the Drier lab at the Lautenberg center for immunology and cancer research, we aim to uncover the role of non-genic regulatory elements and how their disruption drives cancer and other genetic diseases.
+Our scientific approach combines epigenomic profiling, development of computational models and algorithms, and experimental validation.
+We study regulatory mechanisms of chromosomal interactions, DNA replication, splicing and gene expression, their disruption in disease, and their role in pathogenesis.
+We leverage this knowledge and tools to predict novel therapeutic targets for the development of new drugs and develop models to better predict patient outcomes to help guide treatment plans for patients.

 ×